LassoSoft/LassoGuide/lasso_guide_source/operations/ldap.rst

 LDAP Type
 =========

-The ``ldap`` data type can be used to create a connection to an LDAP server and then to send queries to the server.
+The :type:`ldap` data type can be used to create a connection to an LDAP server and then to send queries to the server.

 .. type:: ldap
 .. method:: ldap(...)

-   Creates a new ``ldap`` object.
+   Creates a new `ldap` object.
 Accepts an optional host name and port to immediately open a connection to a server.

 .. member:: ldap->open(...)